 Sr. Warden: Joe Morelli, Jr. Warden: Fred Schram

-Rich Marion, Mark Polsinello, Pat Greenhall, Pat Connelly, Chip Gifford, Stacey Murray, and Sharon Phelps.
+Rich Marion, Pat Greenhall, Pat Connelly, Chip Gifford, Stacey Murray, Sharon Phelps and Dave Papura.

 Barb Owad serves as our Treasurer and